-Code of Conduct and Ethics
+1. Code of Conduct & Ethic

-This code is applicable to all directors, officers and employees of the Group in their dealings with each other and all stakeholders of the Group.
-This Code is intended to focus on the Board and management on areas of ethical risk, provide guidance to personnel to help them to recognize and deal with ethical issues, provide mechanisms to report unethical conduct, and help to foster a culture of honesty and accountability.
+This Code is applicable to all directors, officers and employees of the Group in their dealings with each other and all stakeholders of the Group.
+This Code is intended to focus on the Board and management in the area of ethical risk, provide guidance to personnel to help them to recognise and deal with ethical issues, provide mechanisms to report unethical conduct, and help to foster a culture of honesty and accountability.
 This Code also sets out the prohibited activities or misconduct involving gifts, gratuities, bribes and corruption, insider trading and money laundering.

-There is no incidence of corruption or bribery were reported during the year.
+There is no incidence of corruption or bribery been reported during the year.